+5.4 Reporting Expectations

 PG&E, BayREN, and SCE collaborated on the development of these tables as a visual demonstration of how the reporting of the new Equity segment metrics and indicators would work in practice.
 The intent of these tables is to help PAs understand the information they would be expected to collect, track, and report, and for stakeholders to see what information would be available, and how it would be presented, for their review, if the CAEECC WG current proposal were to be adopted.

+It is included here based on advocates’ interest in holding a conversation with interested stakeholders prior to the February 2022 filing to discuss issues such as the following: what happens with programs that fit into multiple categories, how do you show progress in the Equity segment for program categorized as Resource Acquisition that also make significant impact towards the Equity segment objective, and how to consistently track programs that aren’t applicable.

 Note, the categories proposed below each metric are ways to define what “served” means in the context of the metric.
 These were designed with the intention of being manageable to track (i.e., only 2-3 categories are listed per metric) and include an “other” category for flexibility.
 As noted in Principle 5B, only applicable programs would have to report.
 These categories would be indicators to help inform overall progress toward the metric.

+The tables below can be found on the CAEECC website [insert link], and are reproduced here for illustrative purposes. [the images below need to be updated after Lucy, Jenn, and Chris update the Excel file]

+Equity Question 1 Metrics & Indicators